A Guide to 13 Most Popular Japanese Language Exams

 TOPJ goes beyond vocabulary, phrases, grammar rules, and sentence structure.
 It also explores Japan’s rich customs and culture and how people interact daily and in various work situations.

-As a result, it builds a solid base in the Japanese language and adapts to Japanese society.
-It aids people, especially foreigners, who plan to live, work, or have reasons to study in Japan.
+As a result, it establishes a solid foundation in Japanese and adapts to Japanese society.
+It aids individuals, particularly foreigners, who plan to live, work, or study in Japan.

 TOPJ has three broad levels: beginner, intermediate, and advanced.
 The test lasts 90 to 120 minutes.
 Each level has a maximum of 500 points; you need at least 140/500 to qualify for a certificate.

 TOPJ tests four key areas: grammar, reading, listening, and cultural understanding of Japan.
-Like JLPT, the results will be valid proof of language ability when applying to study in Japan.
+As with the JLPT, the results will serve as valid evidence of language proficiency when applying to study in Japan.

 Test Centers and Exam Dates of TOPJ

-- As of 2025, there are 7 testing centers in Japan (Tokyo, Chiba, Kanagawa, Kyoto, Osaka, Fukuoka, and Okinawa).
+• As of 2026, there are seven testing centers in Japan (Tokyo, Chiba, Kanagawa, Kyoto, Osaka, Fukuoka, and Okinawa).
 Many centers exist in Indonesia, Japan, China, Taiwan, Sri Lanka, Nepal, Vietnam, Myanmar, and Bangladesh.

 9. Japanese Computerized Adaptive Test (J-CAT)